-Eligible Legal Ownership Structures Those where the home is owned by a "natural person" (i.e., LLP, LP or LLC do not qualify) Those where the homeowner has transferred their ownership right into a Living Trust, provided the homeowner remains a beneficiary of such trust and occupies the home astheir primary/principal residence.
+Those where the home is owned by a "natural person" (i.e., LLP, LP or LLC do Eligible Legal Ownership not qualify) • Those where the homeowner has transferred their ownership right into a Living Structures Trust, provided the homeowner remains a beneficiary of such trust and occupies the home astheir primary/principal residence.
 Qualified Financial Hardship A "Qualified Financial Hardship" is a material reduction in income or material increase in living expenses associated with the coronavirus pandemic that has created or increased a risk of mortgage delinquency, mortgage default, property tax default, foreclosure, or displacement for a homeowner.
 Reduction of Income - Temporary or permanent loss of household earned income after January 21, 2020.
 Increase in Living Expenses - Increase in out-of-pocket household expenses such as, medical expenses, inadequate medical insurance, increase in household size, or costs to reconnect utility services directly related to the coronavirus pandemic after January 21, 2020.
 Homeowner must complete and sign the Affidavit which includes an attestation of Qualified Financial Hardship.
-Homeowner Income Eligibility Requirements To be eligible for assistance, all household members must have a collective income equal to or less than 150% of the Area Median Income adjusted by household size (AMI) based on HUD Homeowner Assistance Fund income limits.
+Homeowner Income Eligibility Requirements To be eligible for assistance, all household members (over 18 years of age) must have a collective income equal to or less than 150% of the Area Median Income adjusted by household size (AMI) based on HUD Homeowner Assistance Fund income limits.
 Homeowners cannot have cash on hand, or assets that can be rapidly converted to cash, that is equal to or greater than the relief funds needed + \$20,000.
 (This program defines cash/assets as cash or assets that can be converted into cash in a short amount of time, including things like money market instruments and marketable securities.
 This excludes savings in a tax-advantaged retirement account).
 Homeowner Prioritization 60% of California's total allocated funds will be reserved for those making at or below 100% of their AMI.
-CalHFA will prioritize funding to socially disadvantaged homeowners, defined as Californians that live in Qualified Census Tracts (QCT) or areas with "high" and "highest" vulnerability values on the Owner Vulnerability Index (OVI), developed by the UCLA Center for Neighborhood Knowledge. % 40% of the California's total allocated funds will be reserved for the previously defined socially disadvantaged homeowners.
-Eligible Properties "Eligible Properties" are: Single-family (attached or detached) properties Condominium units I-4 unit owner-occupied Mobile Homes permanently affixed to property "Ineligible Properties" are:
+CalHFA will prioritize funding to socially disadvantaged homeowners, defined as Californians that live in Qualified Census Tracts (QCT) or areas with "high" and "highest" vulnerability values on the Owner Vulnerability Index (OVI), developed by the UCLA Center for Neighborhood Knowledge.
+40% of California's total allocated funds will be reserved for the previously defined socially disadvantaged homeowners.
+Eligible Properties "Eligible Properties" are: